Fractional Skyrme lines in ferroelectric barium titanate

 The topological charge deserves careful study.
 We observe what can be interpreted as topological charge fractionalization in this system.
-Namely the topological charge density is equally concentrated at the six intersections between the three contours $P_i=0$.
+Namely the topological charge density is equally concentrated at the six points, where two of the three contours $P_i=0$ intersect.
 At these intersections, two of the $\bP$ components are zero and so the Polarisation points along a Cartesian axis.
 Now consider a loop around an intersection, which is in target- (or $\bP$-) space and encircles an axis.
 We call the orientation of this loop the chirality of the intersection.
 If the direction is anti-clockwise, the chirality is positive and vice-versa.
 Each positive chirality intersection contributes $+1/6$ to the charge and each negative chirality loop $-1/6$.
-In Figure \ref{fig:ALine} the skyrmion contains six positive chirality intersections, and so has charge $N=1$.
-Note that the three contours $P_1=0, P_2=0$ and $P_3=0$ never touch.
-Their intersection would correspond to the point $\boldsymbol{P}=\boldsymbol{0}$, where topological charge \eqref{eq:topcharge} becomes ill-defined.
-One can only ``unknot" the contours in Figure \ref{fig:ALine} by passing through the point.
-Hence the knotting structure of the contour lines is closely related to the topological charge.
+In Fig. \ref{fig:ALine} the skyrmion contains six positive chirality intersections, and so has charge $N=1$.
+More formal arguments, using different language, were recently made for a magnetic system in \cite{Filipp}.
+The intersections are extrema of the potential and so each charge $1/6$ skyrmion has the same mathematical structure as their ``non-abelian vortices", which are topologically stable due to an energetics-motivated puncturing of the target manifold.

 We have seen that the topological charge fractionalizes into sixths and will now show that we can construct fractional skyrme lines by adjusting the boundary conditions of the system.
 We again construct a domain wall connecting two ground states $\pm \boldsymbol{P}^V$.
-In barium-titante, there are several energy-degenerate domain walls that connect the ground states.
+In barium titante, there are several energy-degenerate domain walls that connect the ground states.
 We suppose that one type of domain wall $P_{W+}(s)$ is present at one side of the material, $L_R$, and another $P_{W-}(s)$ at the other side $-L_R$.
 We expect this situation to occur when the system is annealing.
 Since there is no energetic reason for one wall to be preferred, both will form in different regions and our system describes what will happen between these regions.
 The boundary conditions are now